sheamusorman/ML-Page-Evictor/README.md

 1. loop_small / loop_large – cyclic working sets
 2. locality_shift – working set changes over time
 3. mixed_random – hot vs cold pages with different probabilities
+4. random – uniform random selection on each page

 Also supports loading traces from external files.
 All traces output simple lists of page IDs to feed into the simulator.